trimstray/nginx-admins-handbook/doc/RULES.md

   > If you use `ECDH/ECDHE` key exchange please see [Use more secure ECDH Curve](#beginner-use-more-secure-ecdh-curve) rule.

   > In older versions of OpenSSL, if no key size is specified, default key size was `512/1024 bits` - it was vulnerable and breakable.
-For the best security configuration use your own DH Group (min. `2048 bit`) or use known safe ones pre-defined DH groups (it's recommended; the pre-defined DH groups `ffdhe2048`, `ffdhe3072` or `ffdhe4096` recommended by the IETF in [RFC 7919](https://tools.ietf.org/html/rfc7919#appendix-A) <sup>[IETF]</sup> are audited and may be more resistant to attacks than ones randomly generated) from Mozilla SSL Configuration Generator:
+For the best security configuration use your own DH Group (min. `2048 bit`) or use known safe ones pre-defined DH groups (it's recommended; the pre-defined DH groups `ffdhe2048`, `ffdhe3072` or `ffdhe4096` recommended by the IETF in [RFC 7919 - Supported Groups Registry](https://tools.ietf.org/html/rfc7919#appendix-A) <sup>[IETF]</sup> are audited and may be more resistant to attacks than ones randomly generated) from Mozilla SSL Configuration Generator:
   >
   >  - [ffdhe2048](https://ssl-config.mozilla.org/ffdhe2048.txt)
   >  - [ffdhe4096](https://ssl-config.mozilla.org/ffdhe4096.txt)